isomerpages/govtech-govstack/pages/speakers-bio.md

 Jason is a Solution Architect from MyInfo team, under the National Digital Identity programme (NDI).
 He has over 10 years of experience in providing solutions and application development.
 A certified Scrum Master and DevOps practitioner, Jason enjoys tinkering with technology, and is currently exploring cloud technologies.

+### **Samuel Loh, Software Engineer, Application Infrastructure, Government Technology Agency**

+Samuel has been working with GovTech for four years, building applications and automating infrastructure as much as possible.
+A polyglot programmer, he dabbles in everything , including Linux system administration, containerisation and public key infrastructure systems.